awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 The [BatchDetectDominantLanguage](API_BatchDetectDominantLanguage.md), [DetectDominantLanguage](API_DetectDominantLanguage.md) operations and asynchronous jobs started with the [StartDominantLanguageDetectionJob](API_StartDominantLanguageDetectionJob.md) operation have the following limitations:
 + They don't support phonetic language detection\.
 For example, they will not detect "arigato" as Japanese nor "nihao" as Chinese\.
-+ They may have trouble distinguishing close language pairs, such as Indonesian and Malay; or Bosnian, Croation, and Serbian\.
++ They may have trouble distinguishing close language pairs, such as Indonesian and Malay; or Bosnian, Croatian, and Serbian\.
 + For best results the input text should be at least 20 characters long\.

 ## Topic Modeling<a name="limits-topic-modeling"></a>